Tchernobill/Confluence/Story/Arc 2/Scene 2.12.2.md

 "Maybe," he agreed, because hope was easier than honesty.

 She moved toward the door, pausing at the threshold.
-"Take care of yourself, Vyr.
+"Take care of yourself, Kyr.
 Take care of Sedh and Mira.
 Build something beautiful here."

 A glance over her shoulder—not quite meeting his eyes.